Twins vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman enters this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .350 with two doubles, a walk and four RBI.
+- Bregman heads into this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .381 with two doubles and four RBI.

 Bregman Recent Games